 The is one of the cards I want that I do not have — I don’t currently have status with the chain (while I have status with Hyatt, Marriott, and Hilton), and would love to have the option for fourth night free redemptions.

 Marriott is the Best Large Chain But Has Serious Flaws

-The Marriott card and the Starwood Preferred Guest® Credit Card from American Express earn 15 elite nights each calendar year (starting 2019).
+The Marriott card and the Starwood Preferred Guest® Credit Card from American Express (no longer available) earn 15 elite nights each calendar year (starting 2019).
 You can only earn 15 elite nights total from having a Marriott or Starwood credit card.